Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              to the event presentation time.

         5h.
-In case of 5, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, This may be done using EventMessageEmptyBox 'emeb' or 'embe', 8 embe
+In case of 5, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, This may be done using EventMessageEmptyBox wiht 4cc code emeb or embe 8 embe

         5i.
 In the case of 5, if ID3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]